iifl-logo

 Opinion

-We have audited the accompanying Standalone Financial Statements of NBCC (India) Limited (herein referred to as "the Company"), which comprise the standalone balance sheet as at March 31, 2024, the standalone statement of profit and loss (including other comprehensive income), the standalone statement of changes in equity and the standalone statement of cash flows for the year then ended and notes to the standalone financial statements including a summary of the material accounting policies and other explanatory information, in which is included the unaudited financial statements of 3 foreign branches of the Company located at Mauritius, Maldives and Seychelles for the year ended on that date (as certified by the Management) (hereinafter referred to as "the Standalone Financial Statements").
+We have audited the accompanying Standalone Financial Statements of NBCC (India) Limited (herein referred to as the Company), which comprise the standalone balance sheet as at March 31,2025, the standalone statement of profit and loss (including other comprehensive income), the standalone statement of changes in equity, the standalone statement of cash flows for the year then ended and notes to the standalone financial statements including a summary of the material accounting policies information and other explanatory information, in which is included the unaudited financial statements of 4 foreign branches of the Company located at Mauritius, Maldives, Seychelles and Jeddah for the year ended on that date (as certified by the Management) (hereinafter referred to as the Standalone Financial Statements).

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Companies Act, 2013, as amended (the "Act") in the manner so required and give a true and fair view in conformity with the accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2024, and its profit and other comprehensive income, changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Companies Act, 2013, as amended (the Act) in the manner so required and give a true and fair view in conformity with the Indian Accounting Standard prescribed under section 133 of the Act read with the Companies (Indian Accounting Standards) rules, 2015, as amended (Ind AS) and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31,2025, and its profit and other comprehensive income, changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion